The Cairngorms Up-Close: Gallery

 About: Spiked shieldbugs are predatory insects, feeding chiefly on the larvae of butterflies, moths, and sawflies.
 They can be found from the far north to the far south of Great Britain.

-Date range for adult records: 6 August to 14 September
+Date range for live (non-diapausing) adult records: 2 August to 12 October (72 days)

 Gorse shieldbug (Piezodorus lituratus)